nosajio/vanilla-slider/Readme.md

   // Log the active slide on change gallery.on('change', e => console.log(e.element));

-  // Pause all videos on slide interaction on touch gallery.on('touch', e => console.log(e.slides));
+  // Log all slides after any interaction gallery.on('touch', e => console.log(e.slides));
 ```